hamzagame123/portfolio/Medshield Web App Design/src/CASE_STUDY.md

 ## Conclusion

-Medsheild represents a successful implementation of a focused, user-centered healthcare management application.
+Medshield represents a successful implementation of a focused, user-centered healthcare management application.
 By prioritizing the core needs of chiropractic clinics—patient management and appointment scheduling—and delivering them with a professional, trustworthy design, the application provides real value without overwhelming complexity.

 ### Project Success Factors